-It's important to fill out a membership form for the Centre for Aboriginal Student Services (CASS) as it gives you access to the services CASS offers such as the Elders program, writing instruction, access to computers and printing services, cultural programming and you will be added to the CASS Student listserv.
+It's important to fill out a membership form for the Centre for Indigenous Student Services (CISS) as it gives you access to the services CISS offers such as the Elders program, writing instruction, access to computers and printing services, cultural programming and you will be added to the CISS Student listserv.

-Becoming a member will also give you passcard access to CASS using your YU card.
-CASS access hours are from (closed until further notice) 8:30am-9:00pm Monday to Thursday and 8:30am-4:30pm on Friday.
+Becoming a member will also give you passcard access to CISS using your YU card.
+CISS access hours are from (closed until further notice) 8:30am-9:00pm Monday to Thursday and 8:30am-4:30pm on Friday.
 Becoming a member also provides you with access to Skennen’kó:wa Gamig through your YU card.

 (Closed until further notice) Skennen’kó:wa Gamig access hours are Monday-Friday from 9:00am-4:00pm.
 Indigenous Students, Staff and Faculty can book this space for events and meetings.
 We ask that you respect when the space is booked and do not access this space during those time. you can view the Skennen’kó:wa Gamig calendar for availability Skennen’kó:wa Gamig Calendar